aws-samples/aws-reinvent2018-keeping-secrets/README.md

 - an AWS CloudTrail trail
 - an Amazon SNS topic
 - an Amazon EC2 Elastic IP address
+- an AWS CloudHSM Cluster with single CloudHSM (i.e. $1.60 per hour in us-east-1)

 ## Security Notes